HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/ntfs.md

 ![](<../../../.gitbook/assets/image (508).png>)

 It is also useful to understand that **these attributes can be resident** (meaning, they exist within a given MFT record) or **nonresident** (meaning, they exist outside a given MFT record, elsewhere on the disk, and are simply referenced within the record).
-For example, if the attribute **$Data is resident**, these means that the **whole file is saved in the MFT**, if it's nonresident, then the content of the file is in other part of the file system.
+For example, if the attribute **$Data is resident**, this means that the **whole file is saved in the MFT**, if it's nonresident, then the content of the file is in another part of the file system.

 Some interesting attributes: